skogsgren2/skogsgren2.github.io/_posts/2021-02-15-in-these-moments-of-writing.md

 Among all the wooden toys --- \
 And sounds of screaming \
 That part of life is lost, forever.

+Like so the memory comes and goes \
+Through distant possibilities \
+Through close-by fears \
+Through cold-air nights \
+Through warm & sunny days \
+Through them all heavy smoke & beer \
+Like so the memory comes and goes \

 And then under candlelight \
 Rambling of where she died and how \